norlab-ulaval/template-norlab-project/commit_msg_reference.md

   - `feat` triggers a `MINOR` version bump
   - `fix` triggers a `PATCH` version bump
   - `perf` triggers a `PATCH` version bump
-  - and all others such as `doc, style ...` will register but won't a release.
+  - and all others such as `doc` and ` style` will register but won't a release.